 Filter Results According to File System with df

-There are different type of file systems in a regular Linux system.
-We can filter results according to file system.
-This will provided with -t option.
+There are different types of file systems in a regular Linux system.
+We can filter results according to the file system.
+This will be provided with -t option.

 $ df -t ext4

 We can sort the file system usage with sort command like below.

 Get Block Size Always in GB with df